MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/teams-workload.md

 The following phases and steps guide you through the process of envisioning the role of Teams in your organization, onboarding your organization to Teams through a series of progressive rollouts, and driving usage of Teams and its value to your end users.

-Before you begin, make sure you've configured the right [foundation infrastructure](deploy-foundation-infrastructure.md) phases so that your teams have the user accounts security capabilities you need.
+Before you begin, make sure you've configured the right [foundation infrastructure](deploy-foundation-infrastructure.md) phases so that your teams have the user accounts and security capabilities you need.

 ## Phase 1: Envision